 In the Catalan Countries it is traditional to celebrate the Castanyada on All Saints Day, the 1st of November, which consists of eating roasted chestnuts, some delicious sweets called panellets and moscatell sweet wine.
 Portuguese celebrate St. Martin’s Day with roasted chestnuts and some Italian regions, namely the Toscana, also roast chestnuts to celebrate St Simon’s Day.

-For this roasted chestnut recipe you need to buy the European species, the sweet chestnut, also know in the USA as Spanish chestnuts.
-And because some people ask how do you say chestnut in Spanish, here it is, chestnut in Spanish is castaña and the plural is castañas.
+For this roasted chestnut recipe you need to buy the European species, the sweet chestnut, also known in the USA as Spanish chestnuts.
+And because some people ask how you say chestnut in Spanish, here it is, chestnut in Spanish is castaña and the plural is castañas.

 - Sweet Chestnuts

 How To Roast Chestnuts

 - Preheat the oven for about 10 minutes

 - Take a cutting board and a knife, and make a cut on the round side of every chestnut.
 If you are afraid of cutting yourself, use a serrated knife with a short blade.
 I myself prefer them.
 There are special chestnut knives, but it is not absolutely necessary that you buy one.
 A solid serrated knife works fine.

 - Scatter the chestnuts on a baking dish with the flat side down.
 Drizzle drops of water over the chestnuts with your fingers, that is, you put your fingers in a cup full of water and drizzle the water drops over the chestnuts.
 This step is very important for roasting chestnuts properly.